Acoustic Songs, Chords, Rhythms and Finger Style Guitar!

 The easiest way to learn and remember a songs strumming pattern is to read it using rhythmical symbols.

-This really is so much easier than you could imagine, there are 15 exercises available here that in no time will teach you the fundamentals of reading rhythms.
+There are 15 exercises available in the beginner library that in no time will teach you the fundamentals of reading rhythms.

 Try one of these exercises now to see for your self, go to Beginner Rhythmical Exercises.